This post may contain affiliate links. Please see my disclosure policy for details.

 3. Get there early to avoid the crowds

-If you’re main aim is to take photos of the Cotswold lavender fields or shoot video, than I would highly recommend getting there as early as you can.
+If your main aim is to take photos of the Cotswold lavender fields or shoot video, then I would highly recommend getting there as early as you can.
 This is especially important on weekends and when it’s coming up to the last few weeks of the crop in late July.

 Saying this, there is always a part of the lavender fields you can get to yourself but you may need to walk a while to find it.